elidianesampaiotrabuco/BartInBBPlus-RewriteForReal/README.md

 <hr/>

 # Known bugs
-* Sometimes, Bart may teleport when the player sighted him.
+* Sometimes, Bart may teleport when the player gets out of their sight. (this bug will be fixed in version 2.1)